 Colorectal cancer is cancer of the colon or rectum.
-This year, more than 135,000 people will be diagnosed with colorectal cancer and more than 50,200 will die of the disease.
+This year, more than 145,600 people will be diagnosed with colorectal cancer and more than 51,000 will die of the disease.

 Lifestyle factors that may contribute to an increased risk of colorectal cancer include—

-Colorectal polyps and colorectal cancer don’t always cause symptoms, especially at first.
+Colorectal polyps and colorectal cancer may not cause symptoms, especially at first.
 Someone could have polyps or colorectal cancer and not know it.
 That is why getting screened regularly for colorectal cancer is so important.

 If you have any of these symptoms, talk to your doctor.
 They may be caused by something other than cancer.
 The only way to know what is causing them is to see your doctor.

 Almost all colorectal cancers begin as precancerous polyps (abnormal growths) in the colon or rectum.
 Such polyps can be present in the colon for years before invasive cancer develops.
 They may not cause any symptoms.
 Colorectal cancer screening can find precancerous polyps so they can be removed before they turn into cancer.
 In this way, colorectal cancer is prevented.